soulflyer/photo-front-end/README.md

 This project build by descjop v0.7.0

 Photo-front-end is a GUI written in clojurescript to access information about a photo collection stored in a mongo database via the photo-api server.
+The stable server is usually running on http://localhost:31001/api

+To access the development server, switch to port 31000.
+This is currently defined in api.cljs

 ## License